 Once you have applied, your point of contact will be your Admissions faculty team.
 Your faculty team is made up of a small team of Admissions Officers who have a wealth of knowledge and expertise.
 Please contact your Admissions faculty team if you need any advice or assistance and they will be happy to help you.
 If your question is not related to admissions they will be able to put you in touch with a member of staff who will be able to help.

 When contacting us, please make sure you quote your Student Identity number (SID), as this will speed-up any communication.
-Your SID is generated on receipt of your application and is shown in the header of all our correspondence
+Your SID is generated on receipt of your application and is shown in the header of all our correspondence.

 If we don’t have all the information we need to make a decision on your application, we will get in touch.
 With the request for further information, you will also be given a deadline by which you need to respond.
 Please reply as quickly as possible, as until we hear back from you, we won’t be able to progress your application.
+If you do not respond your application maybe withdrawn or you may be considered for an alternative course.

 Types of further information we may require include:

-Certificates Educational certificates, transcripts and other supporting documentation may be needed to progress your application.
+Educational certificates, transcripts and other supporting documentation may be needed to progress your application.
 These can be scanned and emailed to your Admissions faculty team.

 For some courses you may be asked to supply a second reference.
 If you are requested to provide a second reference, it is your responsibility to contact your referee with the request.
 References must be from someone who has known you in a professional capacity for at least two years, for example your course tutor or line manager.
 We cannot accept references from relatives or friends.